m-naw/gogusie/README.md

 ## Setup

-Stop all containers which run on port 80 and run:
+Stop all containers which use port 80 and run:

 ```bash
 make up-and-build